 Pensions are designed as savings for the retirement years but many UK residents are finding it difficult to maintain them.
 High-interest debts like payday loans can become substantial if unpaid for a long period.

 You could use your pension contributions to repay high interest debts as lump sum full and final settlement.
 Are you drawing down the 25% pension commencement lump sum or do you receive a private pension?
 Do not forget you will have to pay tax to HMRC if you are planning on using your lump sum.
 Contact us today to review the best solutions for you.

 Pensions are no longer viewed as the savings of the future.
 Early this year, the Association of British Insurers announced that pensions are not the answer for everyone.

-Auto enrollment is not appropriate for many modern-day workers, millions of whom earn low wages.
-Until pensions are redesigned to make them suitable, these workers must opt out of pension savings.
-Though there is general agreement that increasing savings is a good idea, pensions present disadvantages for some workers.
+Auto-enrollment is not appropriate for many modern-day workers, millions of whom earn low wages.
+Until pensions are redesigned to make them suitable, these workers must opt-out of pension savings.
+Though there is general agreement that increasing savings are a good idea, pensions present disadvantages for some workers.
 Young people, workers who are in substantial debt, people saving for a home, and older workers with low wages may have savings or debt repayment goals that they cannot meet.
 Their money is locked in pension scheme contributions and cannot be accessed until many years from now.

 Abandoning a pension should be viewed as a last resort for debt repayment.
 People facing serious debt should compare the loss of total savings to the interest and other charges that would accrue on their unpaid debt.
 If interest and fees during the expected repayment period exceed total savings lost by suspending pension contributions, then the money should be used to repay debts.